-Figure~\ref{fig:Fig4}e shows coherence profiles measured under XY8 sequences with varying numbers of $\pi$ pulses.
+Figure~\ref{fig:Fig4}a shows coherence profiles measured under XY8 sequences with varying numbers of $\pi$ pulses.
 Each profile starts at $T = N t_\pi$, the earliest time point where free evolution occurs between adjacent $\pi$ pulses, and is rescaled to unity at that point, consistent with the filter function assumption that decoherence during individual pulses is neglected (see Extended Data Fig.~\ref{fig:sensitivity}a for unscaled coherence).

-Using a simple $1/\omega^\alpha$ model as an ansatz, we reconstruct the individual noise spectra from the $C_N(T)$ data sets (dashed lines, Fig.~\ref{fig:Fig4}f, see Methods for details on noise PSD extraction).
-As expected, larger-$N$ XY8 sequences probe higher-frequency noise components, consistent with the intuition that increasing $N$ shifts the filter function toward higher frequencies.
+Using these datasets, together with the corresponding FW-FFs, we reconstruct the noise PSD, shown as the black line in Fig.~\ref{fig:Fig4}b (see Methods for a detailed description of the reconstruction procedure based on individual XY8 time traces).
+To highlight the importance of using an accurate filter function, we compare the reconstructed noise PSD with that obtained using an approximate filter function, in which $F_N(\omega,T)$ is modeled as a delta function peaked at the sequence resonance frequency (data markers, Fig.~\ref{fig:Fig4}b).
+Although the delta-function approximation qualitatively captures the overall shape of the noise PSD, it results in a quantitative amplitude mismatch due to the neglect of finite pulse-width effects and higher-order resonance peaks (Methods).

+The reconstructed noise PSD for our ensemble sensor follows a power-law scaling of $1/\omega^\alpha$ with $\alpha \approx 0.9$, before rolling off more steeply near $\sim$10~MHz (black line, Fig.~\ref{fig:Fig4}b).
+Various theoretical decoherence models for a central spin system, such as spin diffusion, coupling to an ensemble of two-level systems (TLS), or Markovian clusters of TLS, predict power-law decays with exponents in the range $0 < \alpha \le 2$ (inset, Fig.~\ref{fig:Fig4}b; see Methods for a detailed discussion of these possible noise sources).

-The piecewise PSDs are combined to reconstruct the global noise spectrum over a broad frequency range (Methods).
-We find that the resulting composite PSD follows a $1/\omega^\alpha$ scaling with $\alpha \approx 0.9$ before rolling off more steeply around $\approx 7$~MHz (solid line, Fig.~\ref{fig:Fig4}f).
-The magnetic-noise PSD in our sample is likely dominated by $1/\omega$ charge noise from residual surface states~\cite{paladino20141} and Johnson noise from the metallic coplanar waveguide~\cite{kolkowitz2015probing}, providing plausible mechanisms for the observed decoherence and pointing to clear avenues for mitigation.
-Remarkably, the resulting composite PSD not only captures the $C_N(T)$ profiles across all XY8 sequences (solid lines, Fig.~\ref{fig:Fig4}e) but also quantitatively reproduces the measured $T_2$ values (Fig.~\ref{fig:Fig4}g), demonstrating the consistency of our noise model with experimental observations.
+We confirm that the reconstructed noise PSD not only captures the $C_N(T)$ profiles across all XY8 sequences (solid lines, Fig.~\ref{fig:Fig4}a), but also quantitatively reproduces the measured $T_2$ values (Fig.~\ref{fig:Fig4}c) and estimated ac sensitivities $\eta_{\text{ac}}$ (Fig.~\ref{fig:Fig4}d), demonstrating the consistency of our noise model with experimental observations.
 We further validate our noise-learning results with full quantum-mechanical simulations, which yield consistent outcomes (Extended Data Fig.~\ref{fig:decoupling}).